-Paying interest charges on several different credit cards and other loans?
+Paying interest on several different credit cards and other loans?
 Call your bank and ask to consolidate all of these debts into a personal line of credit (LOC) or all-in-one account, at a lower interest rate.
-While the average credit card has an interest rate of 18% and department store cards have interest rates as high as 30%, an LOC’s interest rate is generally prime plus a percentage point, says Rubina Ahmed-Haq, a financial reporter and blogger at Always Save Money.
-So rather than making payments to, say, 3 different credit cards charging 18%-plus for interest, you’ll make one monthly payment to your LOC at a much lower interest rate – which means you’ll be able to pay off your debt faster.
+While the average bank-issued credit card has an interest rate of 18% and department store cards have interest rates as high as 30%, an LOC’s interest rate is generally prime plus a percentage point, says Rubina Ahmed-Haq, a financial reporter and blogger at Always Save Money.
+So rather than making payments on, say, three different credit cards charging 18%-plus for interest, you’ll make one monthly payment to your LOC at a much lower interest rate – which means you’ll be able to pay off your debt faster.

-Jim Yih, an Edmonton-based financial educator who writes a blog called Retire Happy suggests the only solution that works is to make more and higher payments to clear the debt as soon as possible.
+Jim Yih, an Edmonton-based financial educator who writes a blog called Retire Happy suggests making more and higher payments than required to clear your debt as soon as possible.
 He adds that you can use a loan calculator to figure out how long it will take you to pay off your debt.
-“Calculate the loan over 3, 5 or 10 years,” he says.
+“Calculate the loan over three, five or 10 years,” he says.
 “Many people will be shocked at how high the payments might be.”

-Quit purchasing items on the plastic.
-As Ahmed-Haq points out, debt consolidation is only a great strategy if you don’t add to your debt.
+Do you often purchase items on plastic?
+As Ahmed-Haq points out, debt consolidation is only a great strategy if you don’t keep piling up more debt.
 “You’re not doing yourself any favours if you’re trying to get out of debt,” she says.
 “You need to concentrate on repaying it and stop charging anything to your credit cards.”

 Run your own business?
-If you have accumulated some business debt, make that debt work for you.
-You could get a home equity line of credit or all-in-one account for your business income and expenses, and then write off the interest.
+If you have built up some business debt, make that debt work for you.
+You could get a home equity line of credit or all-in-one account for your business income and expenses, and then write off the interest as a business expense.
 If you want to adopt this strategy, see a tax professional to ensure your accounts are set up properly, says Yih.
 Still, he cautions that the best debt is “no debt at all.”